quadristan/nest-browser-sample/README.md

 # nest-browser-sample

-Sample experiment about using nestjs in web environment
+Sample experiments about using NestJs in a web environment:
+- Does it work outside NodeJS?
+- How big is the bundle?

-# How to build for fun ?
+# How to run the experiment yourself?

-Preferred way is to use `pnpm` ( install it with `npm install -g pnpm`) but it should work with `yarn`
+The preferred way is to use `pnpm` ( install it with `npm install -g pnpm`) but it should work with `yarn`

 ```bash
 pnpm i